rackerlabs/technical-blog/_posts/2019-06-05-introduction-to-oracle-oswatcher-and-reading-logs.md

 If `mpstat` is installed and the OSWatcher user has privileges to run the utility, the OSWatcher logs collect and archive output on an hourly basis, by default, from the `mpstat` command.
-This command is used by database administrators to monitor the cpu utilization.
+Database administrators use this command to monitor the central processing unit (CPU) utilization.

 #### Output examples

-The **mpstat** log file includes the following data:
+The `mpstat` log file includes the following data:

-**CPU:**  Which CPUs. "all" includes stats from all available CPUs in the system.
+`CPU`: Which CPUs. `all` includes stats from all available CPUs in the system.
-**%user:** The percent of the CPUs used by USER programs.
-**%sys:**   The percent of the CPUs used by system programs.
-**%iowait:** The percent of the CPUs consumed by IO waits.
-**%idle:**   The percent of system resources that are idle.
+`%user`: The percent of the CPUs used by USER programs `%sys`: The percent of the CPUs used by system programs `%iowait`: The percent of the CPUs consumed by IO waits `*%idle`: The percent of idle system resources

 Following are two examples of **mpstat** logs taken one hour apart: